Spico197/CitationPace/README.md

 $ pip install requests
 $ pip install pymongo # if you'd like to save your data into MongoDB
 $ pip install networkx # if you use the default plot.py to visualize the results
+$ pip install pandas # if you'd like to export data to excel when plot graphs
 ```

 ## Settings